Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Mathematical formalism

 \subsection{Delocalized initial state}

 In this work, we consider an initial quantum state represented as a superposition of site basis states,

 where $\psi(j)$ is a distribution function constrained by the normalization condition $\sum_j \left|\psi(j)\right|^2 = 1$.
-Instead of the delta function $\psi(j)=\delta_{j,0}$ which represents a localized state in previous studies~\cite{li2015single,ximenes2024parrondo}, we consider a Gaussian distribution,
+Instead of the delta function $\psi(j)=\delta_{j,0}$, which represented a localized state in previous studies~\cite{li2015single,ximenes2024parrondo}, we consider a Gaussian distribution,

-where $|\psi(j)|^2$ represents a Gaussian profile centered at the origin, and $\sigma_0$ denotes the initial standard deviation of the distribution.
+where $|\psi(j)|^2$ represents a Gaussian profile centered at the origin and $\sigma_0$ denotes the initial standard deviation of the distribution.
 For sufficiently delocalized states ($\sigma_0 \geq 1$), the normalization constant $A$ is well approximated by $(2\pi\sigma_0^2)^{-1/4}$.

-It is worth emphasizing that complex-weighted hopping amplitudes play a significant role in the transport properties of delocalized states by inducing chiral propagation, as shown in earlier works~\cite{khalique2021controlled,chaves2023why,bottarelli2023quantum} and further discussed in Section~\ref{sec:3}.
+It is worth emphasizing that complex-weighted hopping amplitudes play a significant role in the transport properties of delocalized states by inducing chiral propagation, as shown in earlier works~\cite{lu2016chiral,khalique2021controlled,chaves2023why,bottarelli2023quantum} and further discussed in Sec.~\ref{sec:3}.